scc-digitalhub/docs/sdk/docs/explanations/choosing-a-runtime.md

 3. **Review the execution guide** for detailed parameter information
 4. **Explore the entity documentation** for complete API reference

-## Need Help Choosing?

-If you're still unsure which runtime to use, consider:

-- **Start with Python Runtime** if you're new to the platform
-- **Use Container Runtime** if you have complex dependencies
-- **Use Hera Runtime** if you have multiple coordinated steps
-- **Use ModelServe Runtime** if you need to serve ML models
-- **Use DBT Runtime** if you work primarily with SQL and tabular data
-- **Use Flower Runtime** if you need federated learning capabilities
+!!! tip "Still unsure?"

+	Start with the Python Runtime for general-purpose workloads.
+Choose the Container Runtime for complex dependencies, Hera for coordinated steps, ModelServe for model inference, DBT for SQL transformations, or Flower for federated learning.